 The Start-up Visa was launched as a pilot program in 2013 and was made a permanent program in 2017.
 Since then, it has made residing and running a business in Canada possible for hundreds of immigrant entrepreneurs.

-There are two broad categories of Start-up Visa, one for Canadian entrepreneurs and the other for foreign investors.
+There are two broad categories of Start-up Visas, one for Canadian entrepreneurs and the other for foreign investors.
 In order to be eligible for an immigrant investor, he/she should have an already running business and a secured commitment from a designated investment incubator or organization.

 In order to be eligible for the start-up visa, the foreign entrepreneur must qualify for four major requirements, as discussed below.